Biden reportedly allows Ukraine’s use of US-made weapons in Russia

 WEB DESK

-US President Joe Biden has allowed Ukraine to use U.S.-made weapons to strike deep into Russia, multiple US media outlets reported.
-Meanwhile, the US has not formally announced the decision.
+US President Joe Biden has reportedly allowed Ukraine to use U.S.-made weapons to strike deep into Russia, multiple US media outlets reported.
+However, the US has not formally announced the decision, but a German government spokesperson said today that Berlin had been informed.

-European leaders including Germany and Poland have expressed their support for the call from Washington to drop restrictions on Ukraine using long-range missiles supplied by Western allies inside Russia.
+European leaders, including Poland, have expressed their support for the call from Washington to drop restrictions on Ukraine using long-range missiles supplied by Western allies inside Russia.

+Meanwhile, Hungarian Foreign Minister Peter Szijjarto has described the decision as astonishingly dangerous.
+German Chancellor Olaf Scholz has said that despite the decision from the White House, Germany will not be sending its long-range Taurus missiles to Ukraine.

-On the other hand, Kremlin spokesperson, Dmitry Peskov said that US President Joe Biden was further inflaming tensions with his decision to allow Kyiv to use American long-range weapons in Russia.
+On the other hand, Kremlin spokesman Dmitry Peskov said that US President Joe Biden was further inflaming tensions with his decision to allow Kyiv to use American long-range weapons in Russia.

+Earlier, Russian President Vladimir Putin warned that the move to let Kyiv use longer-range weapons against targets inside Russia will be considered as NATO’s direct involvement at war with Moscow.

 The move comes two months before President-elect Donald Trump takes office on January 20 next year.